prantlf/plural-rules/README.md

 * Generated from the official [CLDR plural rules] version 34.
 Cardinals for [almost 200 languages](./docs/languages.md#supported-languages) are supported.
 * Minimal interface for finding out the right [plural form](./docs/design.md#plural-forms) by evaluating [plural rules](./docs/design.md#plural-rules) for a specific [locale](./docs/design.md#locales).
 Looking up and formatting localizable strings is a task for internationalization libraries.

+If you are looking for a more lightweight and [better performing](https://github.com/prantlf/fast-plural-rules/blob/master/docs/speed.md#plural-form-lookup-speed) library using [Mozilla plural rules], see [fast-plural-rules].

 ### Table of Contents

 - [Synopsis](#synopsis)